Detenido un vecino de Lleida por apuñalar a su mujer, que está herida grave

 El diario Segre ha avanzado cómo los servicios de emergencia fueron alertados a la 1.10 horas del jueves, habiendo acudido hasta el lugar de los hechos varias patrullas de los Mossos d'Esquadra y ambulancias del Sistema d'Emergències Mèdiques (SEM).
-Por causas que se están investigando, el hombre habría cogido un cuchillo y apuñalado a la mujer en el abdomen, seccionándole una arteria.
+El hombre supuestamente ha apuñalado a la mujer en el abdomen, seccionándole una arteria.

-El hombre está arrestado por un presunto delito de maltratos en el ámbito familiar y otro de lesiones, y la policía catalana sigue investigando el suceso, que presuntamente ocurrió en la casa de la pareja.
+El hombre está arrestado por un presunto delito de maltratos en el ámbito familiar y otro de lesiones, y la policía catalana sigue investigando la agresión, que presuntamente ocurrió en la casa de la pareja.

 Según informa Segre, el presunto agresor tiene antecedentes por tráfico de drogas y hace alrededor de un mes y medio habría salido de prisión, donde se encontraba cumpliendo condena por tráfico de estupefacientes.
 "Al parecer, la pareja tenía previsto firmar el divorcio a principios de semana, por lo que no se descarta que la agresión pudiera ser una venganza del hombre", ha señalado el periódico catalán.